Exterior-point Optimization for Sparse and Low-rank Optimization: Introduction

-Cardinality or sparsity constraints have found applications in many practical settings, \emph{e.g.}, gene expression analysis \cite[pp. 2--4]{Hastie2015}, sparse regression \cite[pp. 155--157]{jain2017non}, signal transmission and recovery \cite{Candes2008,Tropp2006}, hierarchical sparse polynomial regression \cite{Bertsimas2020}, and best subset selection \cite{Bertsimas2016}, just to name a few.
+\paragraph{Sparsity-constrained optimization} Sparsity constraints have found applications in many practical settings, \emph{e.g.}, gene expression analysis \cite[pp. 2--4]{Hastie2015}, sparse regression \cite[pp. 155--157]{jain2017non}, signal transmission and recovery \cite{Candes2008,Tropp2006}, hierarchical sparse polynomial regression \cite{Bertsimas2020}, and best subset selection \cite{bertsimas2016best}, just to name a few.
 In these problems, the constraint set $\mathcal{X}$ decomposes as $\mathcal{X}=\text{\ensuremath{\mathcal{C}}}\bigcap\mathcal{N}$, where $\mathcal{C}$ is a compact convex set, and

 where $\mathbf{card}(x)$ counts the number of nonzero elements in $x$.
-Similarly, $\mathcal{N}$ in \eqref{eq:sparse-set} is prox-regular at any point $x$ satisfying $\card(x)=k$ because we can write $\mathbf{card}(x)\leq k$ as a special case of the low-rank constraint by embedding the components of $x$ in the diagonal entries of a matrix and then using the prox-regularity of low-rank constraint set.
+In these optimization problems, $\mathcal{C}$ can be a polyhedron, infinity-norm ball, box constraint set, or probability simplex; these sets usually show up in applications involving econometrics, housing price prediction, air-quality prediction, signal processing, and meteorology \cite{bertsimas2021slowly,Diamond2018,bertsimas2020sparse,bertsimas2022scalable}.

 In this paper, we apply \textsf{NExOS }to solve the sparse regression problem for both synthetic and real-world datasets in \S\ref{subsec:Regressor-selection}, which is concerned with approximating a vector $b\in\mathbf{R}^{m}$ with a linear combination of at most $k$ columns of a matrix $A\in\mathbf{R}^{m\times d}$ with bounded coefficients.
 This problem has the form:

 where $x\in\mathbf{R}^{d}$ is the decision variable, and $A\in\mathbf{R}^{m\times d},\;b\in\mathbf{R}^{m},$ and $\Gamma>0$ are problem data.